 Venture outside your usual haunts.

 Nothing expands our mental horizons more than exploration.
 It gives us a chance to reinvent ourselves; to see the world through eyes anew.
-On top of that, the discovery of new places and people provides a refreshing influence that can shift our understanding.
+On top of that, the discovery of new places and people provides a refreshing influence that can shift our understanding (and increase dissertation momentum).
 When we return home, we are renewed.
 Tight budget?
-Most of have a massively under-explored area within a 50 mile circumference.
+Most of them have a massively under-explored area within a 50-mile circumference.
 Be a tourist in your own hometown!

 Devote some time to sharing what you know.